mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 ### Misc

-#### Added

 - Added `Phyrexian` language where language data is available

-### Documentation

-#### Updated

 - The documentation application server was switched over to Nginx

-#### Changed

-- Data "Structures" are now named "Models"
+- Documentation data "Structures" are now named "Data Models"
-- Models now reference their parent keys and parent files more accurately
+- Data Models now reference their parent keys and parent files more accurately
-- Models now have the "optional" tag marked on properties for clarity
+- Data Models now have the "optional" tag marked on properties for clarity
-- Some text and spacing adjustments for the "Changelog" and "FAQ" page

-#### Added

-- More models are clearly defined now that the files deliver all the same top-level keys
+- More Data Models are more clearly defined now that the files deliver all the same top-level keys
-- Atomic Cards are now documented outright as a Data Model for clarity
+- Atomic Cards are now documented outright as a [Card (Atomic)](/data-models/card-atomic/) Data Model for clarity
 - Property value examples were added for properties with enumuerated values from `EnumValues.json`
 - You can now toggle optional properties on/off within documentation.
-If all properties are optional than the UI is disabled
+If all properties are optional, then the UI is disabled
-- You can now try to edit/PR a specific documentation from the page footer
+- You can now open a link to create a PR for a specific documentation page from the footer

-#### Removed

-- `/file/*` (Documentation): Files are longer documented individually, instead their contents are pure Data Models
-- The "About Us" page no longer uses a table of contents
-- `setCode` was mistakenly added and is now removed from the `Card` data model